pvinis/blog/content/posts/my-device-naming-scheme/my-device-naming-scheme.md

 - **lavender**

 The next work macbook.
 This one is close to purple as a color, because I really like that company I'm with.
-It's subject is art, I enjoy working there a lot, lavender felt like a good combination. lavender.
+Its subject is art, I enjoy working there a lot, lavender felt like a good combination. lavender.

 - **royal-blanc**